Bangladesh Country Commercial Guide

 Telecommunications/Electric

 Mobile phone networks have rapidly expanded to cover nearly 100 percent of Bangladesh.
 Access to 4G mobile networks is widely available in most cities.
-In 2016, the Ministry of Posts and Telecommunications implemented a rule requiring that SIM cards be registered together with their user’s biometric data.
+The Ministry of Posts and Telecommunications requires that SIM cards be registered together with their user’s biometric data.

 Transportation